 There are 2,598,960 different Poker hands possible from a 52-card deck.
 There are 1,098,240 different single-pair combinations, with a probability of obtaining one being almost 50%.
 Compare this to a _Royal Flush_, for which there are only 4 options, and a probability of 649,739:1 or 1.54 * 10-6!
 It is these numbers that makes it possible to play Poker for hours on end.

 Biology uses similar combinatorics to arrange exons into unique and rare combinations.
-This is especially true complex eukaryotic organisms, where virtually all genes are alternatively spliced (Figure 1.4).
+This is especially true in complex eukaryotic organisms, where virtually all genes are alternatively spliced (Figure 1.4).
 Accurate determination and assembly of each card (exon) that comprises a hand (transcript) is a major _known unknown_ [Rumsfeld, 2011] of research into long RNAs.

 The ENCODE papers of late 2012 suggest that 95% of the genome is functional [Dunham et al., 2012], a heavily debated finding [Bhattacharjee, 2014, Graur et al., 2013].
 Djebali et al. [2012] focused on transcription in the ENCODE cell lines (discussed in section 1.3.5) and concluded that 75% of the genome is transcribed into RNA.
 Additionally, _GENCODEv7_ includes 9,640 manually curated lncRNA loci.
 These lncRNA are some of the most novel and functionally interesting class of long RNAs [Derrien et al., 2012, Pauli et al., 2011].
 While ENCODE was performed using multiple human cancerous cell lines, these results do support the ability of HTS to reveal transcriptional diversity.